GS-001: Street Fighter II

 Gorgeous artwork.
 Thick wax.

-The vinyl box set will house four 180-gram vinyl discs, containing a thorough 140-minute edition of the soundtrack, and including iconic sound effects for DJs.
-Each vinyl is protected by a polyline inner bag, which itself is housed in a colored sleeve with archival Capcom prints.
+The vinyl box set houses four 180-gram vinyl discs, containing a thorough 140-minute edition of the soundtrack, and including iconic sound effects for DJs.
+Each vinyl is housed in a colored sleeve with archival Capcom prints.

-The oversized booklet will include an exclusive interview with Yoko Shimomura, a foreword by Executive Producer of the Street Fighter series Yoshinori Ono, and an essay by video game journalist Matt Leone (Polygon, 1UP).
+The oversized booklet includes an exclusive interview with Yoko Shimomura, a foreword by Executive Producer of the Street Fighter series Yoshinori Ono, and an essay by video game journalist Matt Leone (Polygon, 1UP).

 Restored and remastered with great care.